wacl-york/WACLaTeX/README.md

 * `report_tap` - An example TAP report structure for PhD students.

+* `beamer_presentation` - An example presentation produced using the "beamer" package.

 ## Using this Repo

 * If you have a nice LaTeX template, please contribute it!
 There's no reason every single person _needs_ to write their own thesis/TAP report/letter/etc. template.